hemalatha-0307/Library-management-system/README.md

-📚 Library Management System – Java & MySQL (JDBC)

-A console-based backend system developed using Java and MySQL (JDBC), designed to automate and streamline the operations of a modern library.
-The system manages books, members, issues, returns, and fine calculation using a structured relational database.

-🌟 Overview

-This project digitalizes the entire workflow of a library by replacing manual registers with an efficient database-driven system.

-It ensures:

-Accurate book tracking

-Smooth member management

-Reliable transaction recording

-Automatic fine generation

-The system demonstrates practical backend development skills and real-world DBMS implementation using well-designed tables and JDBC-based logic.

 🗄️ Database Structure (MySQL Tables)

-The system uses four interconnected tables to maintain a clean and organized data flow.
+The system uses four interconnected relational tables for clean and organized data flow.

 📘 Books Table

-Stores all details related to the books available in the library.
+Stores details of all books available in the library.

 book_id